micahThor/data-structures-and-algorithms/graph/README.md

 ## Challenge
 <!-- Description of the challenge -->
+Create a Graph class capable of storing Nodes.
+Nodes contain a value and a list of Edges.
+Edges contain a weight and a list of referenced Nodes.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+My Graph class uses an HashMap to store Nodes.
+Each Node is capable of being retrieved/added in Big O(1) time.
+Each Node contains a list of Edges, which can be accessed in Big O(n) time at worst.

 ## API
 <!-- Description of each method publicly available in your Graph -->